Cardiac Toxicity

 What is cardiac toxicity?

-Cardiac (heart) toxicity is a side effect of cancer treatment that leads to damage to the heart muscle or valves.
-Both chemotherapy and radiation can contribute to cardiac toxicity, depending on the type of medication(s) used and where radiation treatment was given.
-Cardiac toxicity can happen as a late effect of treatment, occurring months to years after treatment has ended.
+Cardiac (heart) toxicity is a side effect of cancer treatment that causes damage to the heart muscle or valves.
+Both chemotherapy and radiation can lead to cardiac toxicity, based on the type of medication(s) you had and where radiation treatment was given.
+Cardiac toxicity can be a late effect of treatment and can happen months to years after treatment has ended.

-Cancer treatments not only kill cancer cells but also damage or kill healthy cells.
-When these cells are in or around the heart, cardiac toxicity occurs.
-There are many types of cardiac injury that can happen:
+Cancer treatments not only kill cancer cells but also harm or kill healthy cells.
+When these cells are in or around the heart, cardiac toxicity happens.
+Types of cardiac injury are:

 • Cardiomyopathy: Disease of the heart that makes it hard for the heart to carry blood to the body.

-• Myocarditis: Inflammation of the heart muscle, which lowers the heart’s pumping ability and can cause arrhythmias (problem with the rate or rhythm of the heart).
+• Myocarditis: Inflammation (swelling) of the heart muscle, which lowers the heart’s pumping ability and can cause arrhythmias (problems with the rate or rhythm of the heart).

-• Pericarditis: Swelling of the pericardium which is the saclike membrane that surrounds the heart.
+• Pericarditis: Swelling of the pericardium (the saclike membrane that surrounds the heart).

-• Acute coronary syndromes: A reduction or blockage of blood flow to the heart which happens suddenly.
+• Acute coronary syndromes: Blood flow is slowed or stopped to the heart, which happens suddenly.

 • Congestive heart failure (CHF): The heart can’t pump or fill enough.